This Make Something Edmonton project aims to co-create images that re-imagine our place in this river valley.

 Everyone is invited to vote and comment on their favorite.

-We thank those who contribute, the proceeds will be used to support the Orange Shirt Day Run.
+We thank those who contribute, the proceeds will be used to support the Orange Shirt Society.

 Each autumn submissions are considered by independent designers and local leaders including from Indigenous communities.